vegaprotocol/documentation/versioned_docs/version-v0.77/tutorials/building-a-bot/getting-started.md

 Populate the rest of the fields like so:

 - `PARTY_ID`: This should be your public key (without a `0x` prefix).
 You can find it using your Vega Wallet.
-- `WALLET_TOKEN`: This is the token you received when setting up the steps in [programmatic trading basics](../programmatic-trading-basics.md#set-up-your-vega-wallet)
+- `WALLET_TOKEN`: You can get this token when setting up a wallet.
 - `MARKET_ID`: For this, use the API endpoint [list markets](../../api/rest/data-v2/trading-data-service-list-markets.api.mdx) and select a market.
 Ideally choose one with a `Trading mode` of `continuous` as it will have active trading.
 Once you've chosen a market, navigate to the `Info` tab and within `Market Specification` -> `Key details` take the `Market ID` value and paste it into that section of the config.
-If you wish to follow the section of this guide in which we place orders, ensure it is a market trading with an asset you hold on the Fairground testnet, or follow the [deposit section](../programmatic-trading-basics.md#deposit-assets) in the programmatic trading basics tutorial.
+If you wish to follow the section of this guide in which we place orders, ensure it is a market trading with an asset you hold on the Fairground testnet.

 :::tip Query for data
 You can also query for market information by using the [markets endpoint](../../api/rest/data-v2/trading-data-service-list-markets.api.mdx) on REST.